HoYoungChun/TensorFlow_study/README.md

 **LESSON 7 Time Series Forecasting**
 * Learning from sequential data with recurrent neural networks

-**LESSON 8 Introduction to TensorFlow Lite** (Turned out to be so big that Udacity decided to make a it a stand-alone Free Course)
+**LESSON 8 Introduction to TensorFlow Lite (※Turned out to be so big that Udacity decided to make a it a stand-alone Free Course)**
 * Learn how you can use TensorFlow lite to build machine learning apps on Android, iOS and iOT devices